Come together by the canal

 The spectacular aqueduct, beautiful canalside walks and fascinating Trevor Basin visitor centre are now all fully open.
 Just over an hour’s drive from Manchester, Liverpool or Birmingham, it’s well worth getting out of town to visit our wonderful UNESCO World Heritage Site.

-Now open, Wednesday to Sunday, 10:00am to 4:00pm.
+Open Wednesday to Sunday, 10:00am to 4:00pm.

-Last date edited: 14 April 2021
+Last date edited: 2 June 2021

 You're reading Waterfront, the online home of our supporter magazine.See more blogs from this author